Choosing the best safari area

 (Experience: some of the best safari guides in Africa.)

-Zimbabwe is a contradiction, mainly because of politics.
-On one hand, it is bursting with unspoiled wildlife areas, and the Big 5.
+Zimbabwe is a real contradiction.
+It deserves a much better reputation than it has, for it is a magnificiently wild and unspoiled country.
+It is bursting with unspoiled wildlife areas, home to the Big 5.
 It’s a natural paradise offering all the wildlife it’s possible to see in Africa, and not only that, it has arguably the finest game rangers in Africa.
-And it has the magnificent Victoria Falls.
-There are pristine wilderness areas where you find truly enriching African safari experience thanks to some of the finest guiding possible.
+Plus it has the magnificent Victoria Falls.
+In short, it's a safari paradise.
+The only downside is logisitics - so flying in to the safari hot spots is required.
 Do game drives, guided walking trails, viewing by boat or canoe - it's all on offer, and the quality is way up there.
-On the other hand, due to a lack of infrastructure, getting there is a bit bumpy if you don't fly in.
-Oh, and the government still allows hunting in the some of its National Parks.
-Like South Africa.
+Annoyingly, the Zimbabwe government still allows hunting in the some of its National Parks.
+(Remember the Cecil debacle?)
+Don't let it put you off though.
+It's a gem.